hande-qmc/hande/documentation/users_guide/manual.rst

     Estimate the size of the Hilbert space within the desired symmetry block of the Hamiltonian by performing *ncycles* cycles of a Monte Carlo algorithm.
     The overall spin must be set using **ms**.
-Currently symmetry is only available for the momentum formulation of the Hubbard model.
+    Appropriate spatial and momentum symmetries are taken into account.
     The symmetry block can be selected by specifying a reference determinant.
+    When run on multiple processors, an estimate of the error in the size is produced.
+    This is not available on a single processor, and the user is warned to test the value by changing seeds or number of cycles, as not all printed figures may be significant.
 **folded_spectrum**
     Perform a folded spectrum (FSFCIQMC) calculation.
 This involves mapping the Hamiltonian :math:`H \rightarrow (H-\varepsilon)^2`.
 This will compute the excited